incraigulous/rest-repositories/readme.md

    	public static function find($id);
    ```

-   To create a new class extend `Incraigulous\RestRepositories\Listing`:
+   To create a new listing extend `Incraigulous\RestRepositories\Listing`: